CompliSpace/complispace.github.com/_posts/2012-12-14-Browser-Support-For-2013.markdown

 ##Internet Explorer
-While version 8 of Internet Explorer is quite old, we recognise that many business applications have legacy applications that require older browsers such as IE 8.
+While version 8 of Internet Explorer is quite old, we recognise that many business' have legacy applications that require older browsers such as IE 8.

 If you must use Internet Explorer, we recommend that you always use the most recent version and to install the [Google Chrome Frame plugin](http://www.google.com/chromeframe).